Inte24/Data-Analysis-Project/RESULTS.md

 ### Physical Interpretation

-These profiles demonstrate that the Cox PH survival model can predict **individual particle recovery kinetics** — not just average behavior, but particle-by-particle trajectories.
+These profiles demonstrate that the Cox PH survival model can predict individual particle recovery kinetics, not just average behavior, but particle-by-particle trajectories.
 This is valuable for: (1) circuit simulation, (2) identifying particle types that are slow-floating but ultimately recoverable, and (3) optimizing flotation time to balance recovery vs. grade.

 ---